Ante Establishment

 “Fifty bucks says she uses disconnect as a noun.”

-“Another fifty says she has plans to name her first daughter Chandelier.”
+“Another fifty says she plans to name her first daughter Chandelier.”

 “Hmm… not even a split end?”
 Laverne wasn’t having it.